VPN Services Case Study

 Moving Rentals to the Fast Lane

 See how Hertz uses the network to help enhance customer service.

 Headquartered in Park Ridge, New Jersey, Hertz is the largest worldwide airport general use car rental brand, operating from approximately 8,650 corporate and licensee locations in approximately 150 countries.
 Whether traveling, waiting for a car repair, or just running errands for the day, customers around the globe rely on Hertz for long- and short-term car rental.
 From no-wait membership programs to online reservations, Hertz services make renting a car faster and easier.
 The company has expanded its business to include car sharing through Hertz on Demand®, as well as equipment rental and car sales, and is the parent Company of fleet leasing company, Donlen

 Dedicated to creating best practices and utilizing technology, Hertz is always looking for ways to improve and evolve service.
-Five years ago, the company installed traditional self-service kiosks to help fill in customer service gaps at busy locations.
+Six years ago, the company installed traditional self-service kiosks to help fill in customer service gaps at busy locations.
 But the machines fell short on both customer service and key business objectives.
 The kiosks were impersonal and lacked helpful explanations.
 Customers passed over value-added services and did not utilize the machines effectively.
 It wasn’t the solution Hertz had envisioned so the company went back to the drawing board to find a more innovative approach.

 Keys to Innovation